MicrosoftDocs/connected-spaces/articles/ase-install.md

 ### Check power and ventilation

-Make sure the site meets the power and ventilation requirements outlined in the requirements section of this document.
+Make sure the site meets the power and ventilation requirements outlined in the requirements section of this article.

 ### Check server rack accessibility